marius311/boinc-server-docker/README.md

 docker-compose up -d
 ```

-You can now visit the server webpage and connect clients to the server at http://127.0.0.1/boincserver.
+Wait a couple of minutes for the services to start and then visit the server webpage and connect clients to the server at http://127.0.0.1/boincserver.

 > *Note:* Make sure your user is added to the `docker` group, otherwise the `docker-compose` and `docker` commands in this guide need to be run with `sudo`.